-We are an impact driven lender for charter school and are motivated by the positive change that our lending shall bring upon our borrowers to enable them to better serve their student body, majority of which is expected to be comprised of underprivileged children residing in low-income neighborhoods where access to conventional forms of financing is limited.
+CSFD is an impact-driven lender for charter schools and is motivated by the positive change that our loan products can bring to our borrowers to help them better serve their communities and student bodies, the majority of which are expected to comprise underprivileged children living in low-income neighborhoods where access to conventional forms of financing is limited.

 NMTC is a federal program designed to incentivize lenders and developers to invest in low income communities.
 If qualified, NMTC is essentially free money for your school for about 20% of your total project cost.
 NMTC aids in your investment in education.

 To be eligible for NMTC, your school project should be physically located in a low-income community, which is defined as a census tract with a poverty rate of at least 20% or with a median income no more than 80% of the area median income.
 NMTC is a competitive program and your approval chances are higher if your project is located in a distressed area, a more stringent criterion which is defined as a census tract with a poverty rate of at least 30% or with an unemployment rate of 1.5 times higher than the national average.
 Another important criterion for eligibility is job creation.
 Your project, either acquisition and construction of your dream facility or expansion of your existing school building would have to entail new jobs.